Picatout/PocketSimon/readme.md

  GREEN | 1

   count = NB * 25 + NY * 10 + NR * 5 + NG

-  where N is number of blinks.
+  where Nx is number of blinks of the colour.

 ## software
  This source code is int totality in file  **PocketSimone.asm** and is well documented (I think).
 It use 100% of RAM and 100% of